divnix/digga/doc/api-reference-nixos.md

 ## nixos.hosts.\<name\>.channelName
-Channel this host should follow
+Channel this host should follow.

 *_Type_*:
-null or channel defined in `channels`
+null or One of the channels defined in `channels`

 *_Default_*